-For nearly 20 years, Atlanta History Center has partnered with the Consul General of Mexico and the Institute of Mexican Culture to host Day of the Dead on our campus.
+For nearly 20 years, Atlanta History Center has partnered with the Consulate General of Mexico and the Institute of Mexican Culture to host Day of the Dead on our campus.

 Day of the Dead in Mexico doesn’t mean to worship death, it means to celebrate life.

 Our Day of the Dead festival will be hosted at Atlanta History Center Midtown on October 31st from 12–5pm.
 While the event is free and open to the public, capacity is limited, and advanced registration is required.